 Bachelor of Arts in Art Practice (Studio)

-All undergraduate majors complete a minimum of 65 units including six lower level courses, six upper level courses, and four art history courses, including the WIM course ARTHIST 1, Introduction to the Visual Arts.
+All undergraduate majors complete a minimum of 65 units including six lower level courses, six upper level courses, and four art history courses.
 All courses must be taken for a letter grade.
 University units earned by placement tests or advanced placement work in secondary school are not counted within the 65 units.
-The studio requirements are divided into lower level (introductory, 100 level) and upper level (advanced, 200 level) course work.
+The studio requirements are divided into lower level (introductory) and upper level (advanced) course work.
 At the lower level, students focus on a range of subject matter from historical motifs (figure, still life, landscape) to contemporary ideas in art.
 Upper level courses are designed to stretch the student's understanding of materials, techniques, site, and social relevance.
 Experimental and challenging in nature, these courses cross area boundaries.
 Independent study supervised by a member of the permanent faculty is also available to the advanced student.

 Students are encouraged to move through the requirements for the major in the sequence outlined.
 Students are exposed to a range of practices early in their development in order to have a good basis of comparison if they choose to focus on a particular medium.
 This sequence of courses also broadens the students' skills and enables them to combine materials and methods.
 In all courses, students are expected to pass mid-term and final reviews and critiques of their work.